 The palm frond shelters were airy in summer, as it allowed for ventilation and were either square or rectangular with flat roofs, or triangular tent-like structures.
 Palm fronds, an abundant local resource and extremely versatile, have also been used extensively in the fishing, pearling and trading settlements on the coast.
 Barasti or arish houses were built by first constructing wooden frames of mangrove poles, split-palm trunks or any other wood that was available.
-The palm fronds were then used in two different ways: as straight poles with the leaves stripped off for creating screens, and with the leaves still on as roof thatch.
+The palm fronds were then used in two different ways: as straight poles with the leaves stripped off for creating screens (allowing airflow), and with the leaves still on as roof thatch.

-Mangrove poles were imported from East Africa (local mangroves yielded poles that were too short), were used extensively in the construction of coral houses.
-Not only were they used to strengthen the walls, but also as roof beams.
+Mangrove poles, imported mainly from East Africa (local mangroves yielded poles that were too short), were used extensively in the construction of coral houses.
+Not only were they used to strengthen the walls, but they also served as roof beams.
 These poles had a length of 3.5 metres, which imposed a rigid geometry on these coastal houses.
 The ceilings resting on the mangrove poles were usually made of planks cut from date palms or poles from palm fronds that had their leaves stripped off, while the roofs were flat and thatched with palm fronds and sealed with plaster.
 Chandal wood beams, another building material widely used, had a maximum length of 4 metres, again dictating the dimensions a house could have, were imported from India.
 Palm trunks were also often used as lintels.

 In the mountains irregular shaped stone blocks were used to construct buildings.
-While no mortar were used, the inside walls were plastered with mud, and the flat roofs were covered with palm fronds, wood or mountain bushes.
+While no mortar was used, the inside walls were plastered with mud, and the flat roofs were covered with palm fronds, wood or mountain bushes.
 Gravel was also sometimes used for the roof, and as such, these dwellings appeared to melt into the landscape.
 Although the houses mostly had flat roofs, they could also be pitched.
 Occasionally built half into the ground, these houses were mostly rectangular, with the odd round one.